mischegoss/covid-visualizer/README.md

 ## Using the Fetch API

-To start, we create a function to hold our fetch functionality.
-Since the Fetch API returns a promise, we use [`async/await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) to declare the function asynchronous and simplify the syntax needed to get up and running.
+To start, we create a function to hold the code we need to fetch our data and insert it into the user interface.
+Since the Fetch API returns a promise, we use [`async/await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) to declare the function asynchronous.

+Using `async/await`also simplifies the syntax needed to get up and running.

   ```js
   async function fetchCount() {/*We will add our functionality here*/}
   ```

 Inside the `fetchCount()` function, we use the `fetch()` method to retrieve data from the COVID Tracking API and store the results in a variable.
-We add the `await` keyword so that the action is completed only after the fetch is performed.
+We add the `await` keyword in front of the method so that the action is completed only after the fetch is performed.

 Please note that `await` only works if the `async` keyword has been used to declare a function asynchronous!